scazan/benjolis/README.md

 ## Norns

 ### UI:
-Use K2 and K3 to
+use K2 and K3 to
 cycle through pairs of dials.

-Use E2 and E3 to
+use E2 and E3 to
 adjust the left and right
 dials of the selected
 pair.

-Use E1 to
+use E1 to
 control volume.

-If you hold K1 (shift)
+if you hold K1 (shift)
 and use K2, you will
 have a momentary mute.

-If you hold K1 (shift)
+if you hold K1 (shift)
 and use K3, you will
 have a mute that toggles.

+### CONTROLS:
+at the bottom of the params
+menu there are four MIDI
+mappings that you can enable.

+first choose the external device.

+then there are three options for each mapping:
+- enable mapping
+- MIDI channel
+- note mapping

+enable mapping is, itself,
+MIDI mappable and simply
+enables this mapping or not.

+MIDI channel sets the incoming
+MIDI channel for this mapping
+to listen to

+note mapping sets which param
+this will be mapped to.

-Thanks to Alejandro Olarte
+thanks to Alejandro Olarte
 for the SynthDef